-Gemini API Compatible with OpenAI Interface: How to Configure and Use for Free in Compatible Applications
+Gemini API Compatible with OpenAI Interface: How to Configure and Use for Free in Compatible Apps

-The Gemini series of large models may be underestimated.
-Whether in terms of model capabilities, free quota, or service stability, it is in no way inferior to other mainstream models.
-In particular, its developer backend, Google AI Studio, is not only user-friendly and easy to operate, but also offers a very generous free usage quota.
-As a result, Gemini has become my primary large model.
+The Gemini series of large models might be underestimated.
+Whether in terms of model capabilities, free usage quotas, or service stability, it is no less impressive than other mainstream models.
+Especially its developer platform, Google AI Studio, not only has a user-friendly interface and easy operation but also offers a very generous free usage quota.
+For this reason, Gemini has become my primary large model in use today.

-Notably, Gemini is also compatible with the OpenAI API interface specification.
-This means you can seamlessly switch to Gemini in many applications that support the OpenAI API with simple configuration modifications.
-Many people may not be aware of this.
+It's worth mentioning that Gemini is also compatible with OpenAI's API interface specifications.
+This means that in many applications that support the OpenAI API, you can seamlessly switch to Gemini with simple configuration changes.
+This might be something many people are not yet aware of.

-Free Registration of a Google Account and Obtaining a Gemini API KEY
+Register for a Free Google Account and Obtain the Gemini API KEY

 - First, you need a Google account.
-If you don't have one, you can register for free using a mobile phone number.
-The whole process is free, but please note that you need a "scientific internet access" environment to access related services.
+If you don't have one yet, you can register for free using a phone number.
+The entire process is completely free, but please note that you need to have access to a scientific internet connection to access the relevant services.

-- After registering and logging in to your Google account, please visit Google AI Studio: https://aistudio.google.com/
+- After registering and logging into your Google account, visit Google AI Studio: https://aistudio.google.com/

-- Google AI Studio has access restrictions in some countries/regions.
-If you see the following prompt page, it means that the region where your current "ladder" node is located is restricted.
+- Google AI Studio has access restrictions for certain countries/regions.
+If you see the following prompt page, it means the region of your current "proxy" node is restricted.
 Try switching to nodes in other countries/regions until you can access it normally.

 - Next, we need to obtain the API Key.
-As shown in the figure below, click the
+As shown in the image below, click the

 Get API key

 button in the upper right corner of the page.
-If you have not created one before, the system may guide you to create a project first and then generate an API Key.
-Please follow the prompts.
+If you haven't created one before, the system may guide you to create a project first and then generate the API Key.
+Just follow the prompts.

-Fill in the Information into pyVideoTrans's OpenAI API and Compatible AI Settings
+Fill in the Information in pyVideoTrans's OpenAI API and Compatible AI Section

-- Open pyVideoTrans, find the configuration section of Menu -- Translation Settings -- OpenAI API and Compatible AI.
+- Open pyVideoTrans and locate the configuration section under Menu → Translation Settings → OpenAI API and Compatible AI.

 https://generativelanguage.googleapis.com/v1beta/openai/